 Within the complexity of current global economic, environmental and cultural challenges, we need a global and spiritual perspective.
 However actions to concretely tackle our challenges must happen at local level, and need to be based in community spirit and based on inner activity.
 New perspectives on leadership rooted in right livelihood, socially engaged spirituality and mindful markets are needed as much as appropriate tools, action research and practical capabilities in order to effectively stimulate change.

 About CURLS – To realize this mission four organizations have prepared to pioneer the co-creation of the international Chulalongkorn University – Right Livelihood Summer School.
-This is a proposed partnership between Chulalongkorn University and its Master Program in International Development Studies (MAIDS), the Right Livelihood College, and Sathirakoses Nagapradipa Foundation / Suan Nguen Mee Ma social enterprise.
-The academia – civil society partnership is planned to be inaugurated during the CURLS 2015.
+This is a proposed partnership between Chulalongkorn University, the Right Livelihood College, Royal University of Bhutan, and Sathirakoses Nagapradipa Foundation / Suan Nguen Mee Ma social enterprise.
+The academia – civil society partnership was inaugurated in 2015 initiating CURLS 2015.

 The program will offer the unique opportunity of being in an Asian setting where participants will benefit from interdisciplinary learning, action research and sharing cross-cultural experiences as well as “local wisdom” that will bring in new ideas and perspectives on their careers, new alliances, and policy initiatives.

 - Co-create a holistic (interdisciplinary) approach to effectively address contemporary policy dilemmas as well as challenges to give direction to personal life and community building; articulating “happiness” and “meaning” in public policy development.

 - Empower participants as individuals and as a group to become catalysis for change and to develop directions to find their vision towards a Well-Being Society.

 - To strengthen movements aiming at a paradigm shift towards genuine sustainable development and an economy of sharing.